 - image target image name/path.
 If not specified the project's existing default_image name will be used.
-If not set, the mlconf.default_project_image_name value will be used - set_as_default set image to be the project's default image (default False) - with_mlrun add the current mlrun package to the container build - skip_deployed skip the build if we already have the image specified built - base_image base image name/path (commands and source code will be added to it) - commands list of docker build (RUN) commands e.g. ['pip install pandas']
+If not set, the mlconf.default_project_image_name value will be used - set_as_default set image to be the project's default image (default False) - with_mlrun add the current mlrun package to the container build - skip_deployed Deprecated parameter is ignored - base_image base image name/path (commands and source code will be added to it) - commands list of docker build (RUN) commands e.g. ['pip install pandas']

-- secret_name k8s secret for accessing the docker registry - requirements list of python packages, defaults to None - requirements_file pip requirements file path, defaults to None - mlrun_version_specifier which mlrun package version to include (if not current) - builder_env Kaniko builder pod env vars dict (for config/credentials) e.g. builder_env={"GIT_TOKEN": token}, does not work yet in KFP - overwrite_build_params Overwrite existing build configuration (currently applies to requirements and commands) False: The new params are merged with the existing True: The existing params are replaced by the new ones - extra_args A string containing additional builder arguments in the format of command-line options, e.g. extra_args="-skip-tls-verify -build-arg A=val"r clear_context()
+- secret_name k8s secret for accessing the docker registry - requirements list of python packages, defaults to None - requirements_file pip requirements file path, defaults to None - mlrun_version_specifier which mlrun package version to include (if not current) - builder_env Kaniko builder pod env vars dict (for config/credentials) e.g. builder_env={"GIT_TOKEN": token}, does not work yet in KFP - overwrite_build_params Overwrite existing build configuration (currently applies to requirements and commands) False: The new params are merged with the existing True: The existing params are replaced by the new ones - extra_args A string containing additional builder arguments in the format of commandline options, e.g. extra_args="-skip-tls-verify -build-arg A=val"r clear_context()